m0byn/Paper-Replication/README.md

 All relevant files related to the replication of Gonzalez-Navarro, Marco.
 2013.
 "Deterrence and Geographical Externalities in Auto Theft."
 American Economic Journal: Applied Economics 5 (4): 92–110 is included.

-For a more detailed project and task description see [Project.md](Project.md).

 # Directory structure

 - [Quarto-Files](Quarto-Files): includes all .qmd files.